Better the Devil You Know (Sonia song)

-"Better the Devil You Know" is a song written by Brian Teasdale and Dean Collinson for English singer Sonia.
-The single was released in April 1993 as the second and final single from Sonia's third album, Better the Devil You Know.
-The song was the 's entry at the Eurovision Song Contest 1993, finishing in second place.
+"Better the Devil You Know" is a song written by Brian Teasdale and Dean Collinson for British singer Sonia.
+The single was released in April 1993 by Arista as the second and final single from Sonia's third album, Better the Devil You Know (1993).
+The song was produced by Nigel Wright and was the 's entry at the Eurovision Song Contest 1993, finishing in second place.
+After Eurovision, the song peaked at number 15 on the UK Singles Chart and stayed in the chart for seven weeks.
+The B-side was a song called "Not What I Call Love", co-written by Sonia and also on her third album.

-Song information
+Eurovision Song Contest 1993

 For A Song for Europe 1993, the BBC asked the heads of each of the Eurovision Network member broadcasters for their opinion regarding who should represent the United Kingdom from a shortlist the BBC had prepared.
 A plurality chose 22-year-old recording artist Sonia, who already had a number-one hit to her credit.
 She then sang eight different songs at the national final.
 For the second year running, a nationwide telephone vote was held to pick one song to send to the Eurovision finals, held this year in Millstreet, County Cork, Ireland.
 "Better the Devil You Know", the fifth song performed, won with over 156,000 supporters, twice as many as the second-place entry.